Cyber Security: Career Path | Skills | Salary | Certifications

 4. Threat Detection and Incident Response:

-• Monitor security alerts and investigate potential security breaches.
+• Monitor security alerts and investigate potential security and data breaches.

 • Develop incident response plans and lead efforts to contain and mitigate security incidents.